aljannuzzi/Kubernetes-federation/README.md

 After login with "az login" and setting your default subscription (if you have doubts, check [this](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-set)), let's prepare a json file to be used with ACS Engine.

 The parameters of this json file will dictate how your cluster will be provisioned and configured on Azure.
-I created this one saved as k8.json.
+We created this one and saved it as k8.json.

 ```json
 {